10 Creative Writing Research and Passion Project Ideas for Middle and High School Students

 Are you someone who uses a journal to write as a way to escape reality?
 Or, maybe you love reading and writing poems?
 If your creative outlet revolves around using your imagination to bring thoughts alive on paper, you can explore the written word with a research or passion project you design!

-How to Choose Your Creative Writing Project Topic or Focus
+How Do I Choose My Creative Writing Project Topic or Focus?

 When embarking on a creative writing project, selecting the right topic or focus is essential to ensuring your project is engaging and fulfilling.
 Here's how to go about it: